 Collier man accused of soliciting nude photos from young girl

 NAPLES, Fla.
-An 18-year-old man was arrested Friday for soliciting an 12-year-old girl to send him nude photos, Collier deputies said.
+An 18-year-old man was arrested Friday for soliciting a 12-year-old girl to send him nude photos, Collier deputies said.

-Two of the victim’s family members discovered inappropriate Facebook messages between her and Gabriel Mercado-Campos, her first cousin, on May 19, according to deputies.
+Two of the victim’s family members discovered inappropriate Facebook messages between her and Gabriel Mercado-Campos on May 19, according to deputies.

 Campos was 17 years old and the girl was 11 at the time of the incident.